edufeed/edufeed/README.md

 And after restarting the server and tablet app, the sync issues should hopefully be gone.

-If you delete all of the databases on cloudant, you'll need to make a new database called '_users' with a file named '_all_docs' before running:
+If you delete all of the databases on cloudant, you'll need to make a new database called '_users' before running:

 ```
 node scripts/create_users